You are here

 Additional Educator Resources

-Additional Educator Resources are where you can find other areas/topics that are covered by The Office of Special Education.
-You can access these resources via the navigation on the left.
+Additional Educator Resources include other areas/topics that are covered by The Office of Special Education.
+You can also access these resources via the navigation menu on the right.

 APE - As a direct service, Adapted Physical Education is provided to students who have needs that cannot be adequately addressed in the regular physical education program.
 In addition to APE, other service delivery options include APE collaboration and APE consultation, specially designed physical education, modified physical education, and general physical education.